dbt-labs/corp/dbt_style_guide.md

   ) }} as total_final_cost
   ```

-- Our convention is to use all lowercase unless a specific scenario needs us to
+- Use all lowercase unless a specific scenario needs you to do otherwise.
-  do otherwise.
 This means that keywords, field names, function names, and file names
   should all be lowercased.

 - The `as` keyword should be used when aliasing a field or table